claes-work/Database-Class/README.md

 # PHP-Database-Class

-A lightweight an easy to use PHP database class that automatically uses prepared statements to secure your queries from SQL injection attacks.
+A lightweight an easy-to-use PHP database class that automatically uses prepared statements to secure your queries from SQL injection attacks.

 ## ⚙️ How it works